Arkwinger/Defensive-Security-Projects/Splunk Investigations/New_Hire_Old_Artifacts.md

 ### 4. The binary from the previous question made two outbound connections to a malicious IP address.
 What was the IP address?
 Enter the answer in a defang format.

 After identifying IonicLarge.exe as a suspicious binary in the Temp folder, I wanted to verify if it established outbound connections.
-Sysmon logs (Event ID 3) can reveal destination IPs initiated by executables — perfect for spotting command-and-control or data exfiltration behavior.
+Sysmon logs (Event ID 3) can reveal destination IPs initiated by executables.
+This is perfect for spotting command-and-control or data exfiltration behavior.

 The Splunk query I used was:
 ```